Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanine.md

 > Gene association

 <font size="4">The guanine-I riboswitch, once thought to be an operon, was originally found in the 5’-UTR of <i>xpt-pbuX</i> gene.
-The xpt gene and pbuX gene encode a specific xanthine phosphoribosyl-transferase and a xanthine-specific purine permease respectively, and the genes have overlapping coding regions.
+The <i>xpt</i> gene and <i>pbuX</i> gene encode a specific xanthine phosphoribosyl-transferase and a xanthine-specific purine permease respectively, and the genes have overlapping coding regions.
 The guanine-I riboswitch was also identified in other <i>B. subtilis</i> genes (<i>purE</i>, <i>yxjA</i> et.al.) and also in other bacterial species.
 However, the nucleobase specificities for many annotated PRT enzymes downstream of guanine-II riboswitch have not been established<sup>[1-2, 9]</sup>.</font>
 <p><br /></p>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >